Call Detail

 - Video work samples should be submitted as links to accessible files uploaded to YouTube, Vimeo, or similar platforms.

-- Up to two video samples may be submitted; no longer than two minutes per video.
+- One video sample per artwork may be submitted; no longer than two minutes per video.
 Another link may be provided to a full-length video.

 - Videos requiring private login information to be entered for review will not be considered.